yukai-yang/LTable/README.md

 LTable (1.0.0)
 ==============

 This package is developed for those who wanna make quick LaTeX code for tables from the results obtained in R environment.
+There is only one function in the package, "LTable" which is also the package name.

 How to install
 --------------